scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 Another example of the power of PyDDA is its ability to retrieve winds from networks of radars over areas spanning thousands of kilometers with ease.
 An example retrieval in Hurricane Florence using 2 NEXRAD radars and HRRR was shown in Figure :ref:`streamline`.
+For this grid, the horizontal domain is 300 by 400 km with 1 km grid spacing.
 While there is already hundreds of kilometers in coverage, not all of the hurricane is covered within the retrieval domain.
 This therefore motivated a feature in PyDDA to use dask :cite:`Dask2016` to manage retrievals that are too large to execute on one single machine.
 Figure :ref:`bighurricane` shows an example of a retrieval from PyDDA using 6 NEXRAD radars combined with the HRRR and ERA-Interim.
-The total horizontal coverage of the domain in Figure :ref:`bighurricane` is 1200 km by 1200 km.
+The total horizontal coverage of the domain in Figure :ref:`bighurricane` is 1200 km by 1200 km with 1 km spacing.
 Using a multigrid method that first retrieves the wind field on a coarse grid and then splits the fine grid retrieval into chunks, this technique can use dask to retrieve the wind field in Figure :ref:`bighurricane` about 30 minutes on 4 nodes with